-Gloucestershire shorten Tuesday's play due to heat
+Glos & Northants shorten Tuesday play due to heat

 The Met Office has issued a red extreme heat warning on Monday and Tuesday in much of England, from London and the south east up to York and Manchester.

-Gloucestershire said the decision to alter the playing hours on Tuesday had been taken "in line with advice" from the England and Wales Cricket Board.
+Gloucestershire, whose game with Hampshire forms part of the 150th anniversary edition of the Cheltenham Cricket Festival, said the decision to alter the playing hours on Tuesday had been taken "in line with advice" from the England and Wales Cricket Board.

 A statement added: "The decision has been taken in unison by both Gloucestershire and Hampshire in the interest of spectator and player welfare, to allow everyone in attendance to avoid the extreme heat that is expected towards the end of the day."